AlexRFW/Light/README.md

 ## Getting Started

 To run "Light", download the source code, open with Xcode, and run on iOS simulator or your own iOS device.
+The app works with all available iOS devices/simulators.

 ## Running the app